Photography

 Paris in the early photographs: Charles Marville, Lamppost, Entrance to the École des Beaux-Arts, c.
 1870, Collection W. Bruce and Delaney H. Lundberg, Metropolitan Museum, New York, NY, USA.

 Nevertheless, the project guaranteed better air circulation in the city, improved the sewage system, and made Paris the ‘City of Lights’, as twenty thousand gas lamps were installed in the streets.
-Moreover, the Baron Haussmann installed tens of thousands of pieces of street furniture including benches, kiosks, Morris columns (for posting advertisements), pissoirs, and garden gates.
-In order to document this enormous urban transformation, the city of Paris commissioned Charles Marville (1813–1879) to photograph the neighborhoods which were about to fall into oblivion and the ones that were about to shine in new light.
+Moreover, Baron Haussmann installed tens of thousands of pieces of street furniture including benches, kiosks, Morris columns (for posting advertisements), pissoirs, and garden gates.
+In order to document this enormous urban transformation, the city of Paris commissioned Charles Marville (1813–1879) to photograph the neighborhoods that were about to fall into oblivion and the ones that were about to shine in new light.

 Paris in the early photographs: Charles Marville, Cloud Study over Paris, 1850s, the Metropolitan Museum, US.

-“We are used to seeing photographs as history, as evidence of the past.
+We are used to seeing photographs as history, as evidence of the past.
 Roland Barthes, in Camera Lucida, eloquently described the perception of a photograph as a kind of death, a stop-time that flows not forward but ‘back from presentation to retention.’
 Yet this early period of French photography makes manifest another layer of complexity, of temporal and spatial reality, that cannot be adequately explained by this formula.
 The image makers describing Paris during the mid-19th century were, like Haussmann, forging a new visual image of the city parallel to the prefect’s own; whether working on commission or on their own, they too were shaping urban space, in two dimensions as opposed to three.
-And interestingly enough, these new visions, as if possessed of a certain clairvoyance, appeared years before the construction crews arrived, making these pictures a sort of magic mirror through which the then Parisian future can be dimly perceived”.
+And interestingly enough, these new visions, as if possessed of a certain clairvoyance, appeared years before the construction crews arrived, making these pictures a sort of magic mirror through which the then Parisian future can be dimly perceived.

 Shelley Rice, Parisian Views.
 Cambridge, MA: MIT Press, 2000.